Smoke closes westbound traffic on Donald Ross Rd. bridge

 Drivers are being rerouted to PGA Boulevard.
 Eastbound traffic over the bridge remains open.

-Fire rescue said they hope to have the bridge fully reopened by 6 p.m.
+Fire rescue said they hope to have the bridge fully reopened this evening.

 The cause of the fire has not been released.